 #3 – SCCM Bitlocker Report

-The last solution would be to use a built-in SCCM Bitlocker report… but there’s none.
+Another solution would be to use a built-in SCCM Bitlocker report… but there’s none in the console.
 The good news is that we’ve created one for you and giving it for free just because we think you’re awesome!

 HOW TO ENABLE Bitlocker INVENTORY